isomerpages/moe-peiyingpri/_events-and-programmes/CCA/Sports and Games.md

 <p>Teachers-in-charge: Mr Jim Yong, Mr Rosnizam and Ms Joyce Ang</p>
 <h4>Rope-skipping</h4>
 <p>Peiying Primary School offers Rope Skipping as a Co-Curricular Activity
 (CCA) to our P3 to P6 boys and girls.
-Our Rope Skipping CCA aims to strengthen students’ bodies and improve their agility, psychomotor and coordination skills.
-Members will learn speed and creative skills such as running steps, double dutch, crosses and multiples during their CCA sessions.</p>
+Our Rope Skipping CCA offers a unique opportunity to enhance fitness, coordination and teamwork skills.
+As part of the team, students will challenge themselves to improve their speed, endurance, and agility while having fun in a supportive environment.</p>
-<p>Rope Skipping also focuses on character building via PRIDE core values
+<p>Rope skipping also builds confidence as students master new techniques
-and instilling sportsmanship and cooperative skills in our students.
-Members are given the opportunity to represent the school in the National School Games Rope Skipping Championships and other platforms to apply the skills, knowledge and attitudes acquired.&nbsp;</p>
+and achieve personal goals.
+Being on the team fosters camaraderie and helps develop discipline, focus, and determination.
+Whether students are looking to stay active, compete or simply enjoy a fun group activity, joining the rope skipping team is a great way to push oneself and be part of something exciting!</p>
 <p>Teachers-in-charge: Mdm Nurhazrida, Mr Vasanthan and Mr Hassan</p>
 <h4>Sepak Takraw</h4>
 <div class="iframe-wrapper">